Jindřichův Hradec District: Economy

-The largest employers with its headquarters in Jindřichův Hradec District and at least 500 employers are:
+The largest employers with headquarters in Jindřichův Hradec District and at least 500 employees are:

 Transport

 There are no motorways in the district.
 The most important roads are I/24 and I/34, which leads from České Budějovice through the western part of the district to the border with Austria, and are part of the European route E49.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: